tmao1/BankMGR/README.md

 ## first-time workstation setup

-The installation of software packages will be added when needed.
+The installation of software packages such as Node, Mocha, and Chai will be added when needed.

 ## Testing